coldbox-templates/flat/readme.md

 ----

-# ColdBox Elixir Application Template
+# ColdBox Flat Application Template

 This template can be your starting ground for your modern ColdFusion (cfml) web applications.
 You must use [CommandBox](http://www.ortussolutions.com/products/commandbox) to track your dependencies and start embedded servers.